 What will I get with my prenatal care?

 The midwives at Birth & Wellness Center provide comprehensive prenatal care, and each appointment will include education, physical assessments and plenty of time for questions, stories and just getting to know each other.
-We draw labs at the birth center and will make referrals for ultrasounds or other testing as needed.
+We draw labs and perform limited ultrasound at the birth center and will make referrals for other testing or specialized services such as physical therapy as needed.